Around the world cycling record: Vin Cox (2010)

 On 1 August 2010, Vin Cox completed an unsupported circumnavigation of the globe, which was certified by Guinness as the new world record with a time of 163 days, 6 hours, 58 minutes.

 Alan Bate (2010)

-On 4 August 2010, Alan Bate completed the circumnavigation in 106 days 10 hours and 33 minutes, which was ratified by Guinness World Records in January 2012.
+On 4 August 2010, Alan Bate completed a supported circumnavigation in 106 days 10 hours and 33 minutes, which was ratified by Guinness World Records in January 2012.